vengveng/Portfolio-Construction-With-Gaussian-Mixture-Models/README.md

 # Portfolio-Optimisation Thesis — Reproducibility Repository

-A self-contained archive of the code, (light‐weight) data, and \LaTeX\ sources used in the master's thesis **"Portfolio Construction with Gaussian Mixture Models"** (Ivan Khalin, June 2025).
+A self-contained archive of the code, (subset of) data, and *LaTeX* sources used in the master's thesis **"Portfolio Construction with Gaussian Mixture Models"** (Ivan Khalin, June 2025).
 Everything required to regenerate tables, figures, and single-configuration